Medicines to Avoid If You Suffer from Peanut Allergy

 Allergic reactions can be unpredictable, each time can vary in severity so it’s best to always be prepared in case you’ve accidentally come into contact with peanuts as highly refined peanut oil can be found in a lot of products.

 Peanut oil that is refined is used more in food and pharmaceutical products because it’s less likely to cause a reaction, however, it’s still possible for an allergy sufferer to have a reaction from refined peanut oil.
 The proteins in the peanuts are responsible for the allergic reaction, and in refined peanut oil, the majority of the proteins are removed.

 Medicines containing peanuts

-It’s just as important to check labelling on medicines as it is to check food labels when it comes to allergies.
+It’s just as important to check the label on medicines as it is to check food labels when it comes to allergies.
 All medicinal products should clearly display on packaging if it contains peanut oil.
-In some cases there may be variations in the name, unless it clearly states ‘contains peanut oil’ many people are none the wiser if it’s phrased as ‘arachis oil’ or ‘arachis hypogaea’ which are alternative names for peanut oil.
-Some people aren’t aware that if a medicine has ‘refined arachis oil’ in the ingredients this means peanut oil.
+In some cases, there may be variations in the name unless it clearly states ‘contains peanut oil’ many people are none the wiser if it’s phrased as ‘Arachis oil’ or ‘Arachis hypogaea’ which are alternative names for peanut oil.
+Some people aren’t aware that if a medicine has ‘refined Arachis oil’ in the ingredients this means peanut oil.
 This can be quite misleading for many patients so it’s important to get familiar with the different terms for this ingredient.